20 Years of PODS Data Models

 A Holder of Important Historical Records

 The PODS Pipeline Data Model is configurable to maintain history of important data records, and accommodates history tracking for re-routes, replacement, looping, coatings, maintenance, crossings, inspections, testing, operations, new data sources (such as GPS), engineering analyses, and regulatory reports, among others.

-In the current release of the PODS Pipeline Data Model (PODS 6.0, May, 2013) the PODS model has been broken down into 31 modular components which may be implemented independently with certain dependencies.
+In the current release of the PODS Pipeline Data Model, the PODS model has been broken down into 31 modular components which may be implemented independently with certain dependencies.

 The PODS Pipeline Data Model release file automatically generates the PODS Database structure, ready to be populated with your pipeline data.
 The PODS Data Model is copyright-protected, and legal use of the model requires your company be a member of the PODS Association, or to have been a member when the version you are using was released by the PODS Association.